-6.78 A specific repurchase includes the grant of an option where the issuer may or is obliged to repurchase its equity securities in future and includes a specific offer (being an offer to specific equity securities holders).
+6.81 A specific repurchase includes the grant of an option where the issuer may or is obliged to repurchase its equity securities in future and includes a specific offer (being an offer to specific equity securities holders).

-6.79 The board must meet the solvency and liquidity test in terms of the Act, as at the date of the approval of the circular;
+6.82 The issuer must meet the solvency and liquidity test in terms of the Act, as at the date of the approval of the circular;

-6.80 If the issuer has announced that it will make a specific repurchase, it must pursue the repurchase, unless the JSE determines otherwise on application.
+6.83 If the issuer has announced that it will make a specific repurchase, it must pursue the repurchase, unless the JSE determines otherwise on application.

-Announcements
+Announcement

-6.81 The issuer, after it has agreed the terms, must immediately release an announcement, including:
+6.84 The issuer, after it has agreed the terms, must immediately release an announcement, including:

+(a) the notice of general meeting, including the required resolution seeking approval from equity securities holders;

-(a) the reason for, and method by which the issuer intends to repurchase its equity securities;
+(b) the reason for, and method by which the issuer intends to repurchase its equity securities;

-(b) details of the equity securities holder (including beneficial owner), the number of equity securities to be repurchased and the price to be paid;
+(b) details of the equity securities holder/s, the number of securities held before the repurchase, the number of equity securities to be repurchased and the price to be paid.
+If a related party, confirmation of that fact and the nature of the related party;

+(c) a detailed narrative on the impact of the issue on the financial statements, if not settled in cash;

-(c) the date on or period over which the repurchase is to be made;
+(d) the date on or period over which the repurchase is to be made;

-(d) the source of funds to be utilised;
+(e) the source of funds to be utilised;

-(e) the date of the general meeting at which the authority will be sought;
+(f) the date of the general meeting at which the authority will be sought;

-(f) if the repurchase is from a related party, a statement by the independent members of board whether the repurchase is fair insofar as the equity securities holders (excluding the related party, its associates) of the issuer are concerned;
+(g) subject to 6.85(c)if the repurchase is from a related party, a statement by the board that the repurchase is subject to the inclusion of a statement in the circular by the independent members of board whether the repurchase is fair insofar as the equity securities holders (excluding the related party and its associates) of the issuer are concerned;

 (g) whether the shares will be held as treasury shares or be cancelled;